-Centre for Sexuality is proud to host and support a growing network of students, schools and community organizations that strive to create safer spaces for 2S/LGBTQ+ students and staff.
+We’re proud to support a growing network of students, schools and community organizations that strive to create safer spaces for 2SLGBTQ+ students and staff.

-The network provides support, training, project funding, school visits, networking and more to people involved in a GSA, or those who want to start one.
-To learn more, click here.
+The network provides consultation, training, event funding, school visits, networking and more to people involved in a GSA, or those who want to start one.

-School-based groups are student-run with teacher support, and work to create safe, caring, supportive, and inclusive spaces for 2S/LGBTQ+ students and their allies.
-Different groups go by different names, but some common names are Gender and Sexuality Alliance (GSA), Gay Straight Alliance (GSA) or Queer Straight Alliance (QSA),
+GSAs are school-based groups that are student-run with teacher support, and work to create safe, caring, supportive, and inclusive spaces for 2SLGBTQ+ students, staff and their allies.
+Different groups use different names, but some common names are Gender and Sexuality Alliance (GSA), Gay Straight Alliance (GSA) or Queer Straight Alliance (QSA).

 They provide a safer space for students to meet, socialize and support one another as they discuss their feelings and experiences related to sexual orientation and gender identity.

-GSA’s can work in three key areas: support, education and advocacy.
-Bill 10 allows students at any school in Alberta can start a GSA at their school.
+GSAs can work in three key areas: support, education and advocacy.
+Alberta legislation dictates that students at any school in Alberta can start a GSA at their school.
 There are over 100 schools in the Calgary area with a GSA.